James A. Isenberg: Career

 Isenberg is one of the pioneers in the study of the constraint equations in classical general relativity.
 His many important contributions include the completion of the solution theory of the constraint equations on closed manifolds with constant mean curvature, and with his collaborators, the first nontrivial results on the non-constant mean curvature case.

 From 1973 to 1979, Isenberg held positions in the physics department at the University of Maryland.
 Between 1979 and 1982 he held a postdoctoral fellow positions in the applied mathematics department of the University of Waterloo and the mathematics department at the University of California, Berkeley.

 Isenberg joined the mathematics department faculty at the University of Oregon in 1982 and in 2021 became a professor emeritus of mathematics at the University of Oregon.

 Recognition

-Isenberg was elected a Fellow of the American Physical Society in 2000, cite "For his pioneering work on global issues in general relativity and for his contributions to the field."
+Isenberg was elected a Fellow of the American Physical Society in 2000, cited "For his pioneering work on global issues in general relativity and for his contributions to the field."

+The American Physical Society recognized Isenberg as a 2023 recipient of the 5 Sigma Physicist Honor for his science policy advocacy work.

 He was named to the 2021 class of fellows of the American Mathematical Society "for contributions to mathematical general relativity and geometry flows".

-The Pacific Coast Gravity Meeting has been dedicated to Isenberg as of the 34th meeting at Caltech in 2018.
-The conference is now known as the Jim Isenberg Pacific Coast Gravity Meeting.
+The Pacific Coast Gravity Meeting was initiated by Isenberg in 1985, along with Kip Thorne, Gary Horowitz, and James Hartle.
+The conference has been dedicated to Isenberg as of the 34th meeting at Caltech in 2018 and is now known as the Jim Isenberg Pacific Coast Gravity Meeting.